kowainik/kowainik.github.io/posts/2018-09-09-dhall-to-hlint.md

 This sounds like pretty much what we need.

-You can wonder, why we are not using `Haskell` for such purposes (though we love it so much ♥).
+You may wonder why we are not using `Haskell` for such purposes (though we love it so much ♥).
 The answer is that we don't need `IO` capabilities for our problem; totality and safety of Dhall are enough here.
-Changing the configuration in Haskell requires to recompile whole program before generating config, but with Dhall there's no such extra step.
-Not to mention the very nice string interpolation that Dhall has.
-Also, we would like to learn about new technologies, and this seems like an excellent opportunity to dive into Dhall.
+Changing the configuration in Haskell requires to recompile the whole program before generating config, but with Dhall there's no such extra step.
+Not to mention fantastic string interpolation that Dhall has.
+Also, we wanted to familiarise ourselves with the new technologies, and this seemed like an excellent opportunity to dive into Dhall.

 ## Implementation

 Basically, HLint file is just a list of different kind of rules.
-List in Dhall should consist of the elements of the same type (because Dhall is the typed configuration language), but as you've seen we need to use `warn`, `ignore`, `hint` and other rules.
-To unify different rule types with the same type we can create sum type in Dhall.
-Here how you do it (this is the [`hlint/Rule.dhall`][Rule] file):
+List in Dhall should consist of the elements of the same type (because Dhall is a typed configuration language), but, as you've seen, we need to use `warn`, `ignore`, `hint` and other rules.
+To unify different rule types with the same type, we can create a sum type in Dhall.
+Here how you do it (this is the `hlint/Rule.dhall`][Rule] file):

 ```haskell
 < Arguments :